thunderbird/developer-docs/add-ons/updating/historical-overview/legacy-to-modern.md

 }
 ```

-Move the definition of the `DEFAULTS` object into your copy of the `preferences.mjs` module.
+Move the definition of the `DEFAULTS` object from the top of your background script into your copy of the `preferences.mjs` module.

 Remove all code which used `browser.LegacyPrefs.setDefaultPref()` and update all other calls to access your preferences through the `LegacyPrefs` Experiment by the matching method of the `preferences.mjs` module.